ymunemasa/data-tutorials/tutorials/hortonworks/learning-the-ropes-of-the-hortonworks-sandbox/tutorial.md

 ![Shell in the Browser Sandbox](/assets/learning-the-ropes-of-the-hortonworks-sandbox/browser_shell_learning_ropes_sandbox.png)

-> Appearance of Web Shell
+> Appearance of Web Shell.
+When you type the password, the entry doesn't echo on the screen, it hides the user input.
+Carefully type correct password.

 #### VM Terminal Method: